jbolns/LOKAL_for_Kafka/README.md

 # LOKAL for Kafka
 LOKAL for Kafka (LfK).
-Python + Kafka micro-services solution for distributed audio transcriptions.
-If the main transcription node can handle transcriptions as fast as audios arrive, things happen in near real time.
-Else, messages queue.
+Python + Kafka micro-services solution for distributed audio transcriptions:

-Here's a quick diagram.
+1. Audio is recorded/created and messaged to Kafka
+2. LfK transfers it to a transcriptions hub
+3. When transcription is ready, LfK messages result back to Kafka

 ![Diagram of how LOKAL for Kafka works](./assets/lfk-diagram.png)

-1. Audio is saved or recorded to a local computer/device LfK folder (manually or programmatically)
-2. LfK detects it and transfers it to a computing node/hub, where a transcription is created.
-3. Transcription is created at the computing hub.
-4. When the transcription is ready, LfK makes it available to anyone subscribed to the service.

-**Please note.** LfK is **NOT** for personal / sporadic usage.
-If you need just a few transcriptions for yourself or a project, check the original LOKAL instead, an edge-AI app that can help you to easily transcribe audios directly on your computer: https://github.com/jbolns/LOKAL_transcriptions.

 ## A component for broader ecosystems
-LfK is for situations where audios are created across many places and transcriptions are needed elsewhere or across large organisations.
+LfK is for situations where MANY audios are created across MANY places and transcriptions are needed elsewhere or across MANY places.

-Many potential use cases exist, including – but not limited to – customer service, organisational analytics, multi-location human-machine interactions, and healthcare.
+Many use cases exist, including – but not limited to – customer service, organisational analytics, multi-location human-machine interactions, and healthcare.

-Having said that, LfK is being open-sourced in a generic alpha version to allow integration into broader ecosystems, rather than as a production-ready standalone solution.
+That said, LfK is **NOT** for personal usage.
+If you need just a few transcriptions for yourself or a project, check the [original LOKAL](https://github.com/jbolns/LOKAL_transcriptions).

-## Flexible
+## Example outputs
-LfK has options to pick between three different transcription approaches ([simple](./assets/example_simple_tiny.txt), [segmented](./assets/example_segmentation_tiny.txt), [diarised](./assets/example_diarisation_tiny.txt)) and all five OpenAI Whisper model sizes/qualities available ([tiny](./assets/example_simple_tiny.txt), [base](./assets/example_simple_base.txt), [small](./assets/example_simple_small.txt), [medium](./assets/example_simple_medium.txt), [large](./assets/example_simple_large.txt)).
-There is also a setting to turn timestamps on and off by default, and a way to opt out from the default.
+LfK is fairly flexible.
+It allows user to pick between several approaches to transcription ([simple](./assets/example_simple_tiny.txt), [segmented](./assets/example_segmentation_tiny.txt), [diarised](./assets/example_diarisation_tiny.txt)) and five OpenAI Whisper model sizes/qualities available ([tiny](./assets/example_simple_tiny.txt), [base](./assets/example_simple_base.txt), [small](./assets/example_simple_small.txt), [medium](./assets/example_simple_medium.txt), [large](./assets/example_simple_large.txt)).

-All options above can be accessed on a transcription-by-transcription basis by:
-* Manually dropping audios into the appropriate LfK folder (OK for testing, not recommended otherwise),
-* Coding an interface that acts as a producer (recommended – the original LOKAL can be repurposed for this),
-* Programatically placing audios into the appropriate LFK folder (also recommended).

-## Setup guidance
-Setup guidance is available [here](./SETUP_GUIDANCE.md).
-Please note guidance is intended for developers with knowledge of both Kafka and Python.

-Implementation assistance and support is available at a reasonable cost: hello@polyzentrik.com.
+## Flavoured distribution approach

+### Main branch is a non-deployable foundation
+**Do NOT implement from main branch.** The main branch is a base to develop flavoured LfK distributions using **either** JSON or Avro schemas and messaging **either** full audios or audio locations.
+The branch, thus, contains redundant chunks not needed in any given approach (one opts between full audios or locations and between JSON and Avro), can be in a broken state, and is often out-of-sync with other branches.
+Use only if you want to help develop LfK further.

+### Deployable "flavours" available at other branches
+For slimmed down flavoured LfK distributions that are more easily deployable as a microservice, see tailored branches for:
+* [JSON schemas + location-based messaging](https://github.com/jbolns/LOKAL_for_Kafka/tree/location-based-json).
+This branch contains a slimmed down LfK distribution that is more easily compatible with systems using JSON schemas and location-based audio messaging (Kafka messages contain the locations of audios rather than the audios themselves).

+Or get in touch to request an additional tailored branch fully matching your system characteristics: hello@polyzentrik.com.

 ## Known limitations
 AI is not a magic pill.
 It has limitations.
 LfK's limitations include: